Global Perspective

 Your Gateway to the World

-Notre Dame’s Global Gateways and Centers provide a vital connection to the international institutions of higher learning, corporations, and governments of many countries around the world.
+Notre Dame’s Global Network of intellectual hubs provides a vital connection to the international institutions of higher learning, corporations, and governments of many countries around the world.

 Asia